sheepla/FontInstaller/README.md

 ## Installation

 Clone or download this repository.
+Or download the archive from [latest release](https://github.com/sheepla/FontInstaller/releases/latest) page then extract it.

-To run local PowerShell script on Windows, run the following with Administrator privileges.
+To run local PowerShell script on Windows, execution policy changes are required.
+Run the following with Administrator privileges.

 ```powershell
 # PowerShell (Administrator)